galacticwarrior9/IslamBot/README.md

 ### -rhadith
-**-rhadith** sends a random hadith from sunnah.com in English from Riyadh as-Saliheen
+**-rhadith** sends a random sunnah.com hadith in English from Riyadh as-Saliheen.

 ### -rahadith
-**-rahadith** sends a random hadith from sunnah.com in Arabic from Riyadh as-Saliheen
+**-rahadith** sends a random sunnah.com hadith in Arabic from Riyadh as-Saliheen.

 ## Prayer (Salaah) Times